Anti-tank warfare: Aircraft

 As tanks were rarely used in conflicts between the two World Wars, no specific aircraft or tactics were developed to combat them from the air.
-One solution adopted by almost all European air forces was to use bomb loads for conventional bombers that were composed from small bombs allowing a higher density during bombing.
-This created a greater chance of causing a direct impact on the thinner top armor of the tank while also having the ability to damage track and wheels through proximity detonation.
+One solution adopted by almost all European air forces was to use bomb loads for conventional bombers composed of small bombs, allowing a higher bomb density during bombing.
+This increased the likelihood of directly impacting the tank's thinner top armor while also damaging the track and wheels through proximity detonation.

-The first aircraft able to engage tanks was the Junkers Ju 87 "Stuka" using dive bombing to place the bomb close to the target.
-Some French and German fighters fitted with 20 mm cannon were also able to engage thinner top armor surfaces of the tanks early in the war.
-The Stuka was also given cannons for anti-armor role though it was obsolete by 1942, and was joined by the Henschel Hs 129 that mounted a podded 30 mm MK 101 cannon beneath its fuselage, while the Red Army Air Force fielded the Soviet Ilyushin Il-2 armed with a pair of 23 mm cannons and unguided rockets, but armored to enable the pilots to approach German tanks at very low altitude, ignoring small arms, machine-gun and even small anti-aircraft cannon fire that usually provided tanks with protection against the bombers.
+The first aircraft capable of engaging tanks was the Junkers Ju 87 "Stuka," which used dive bombing to deliver the bomb close to the target.
+Some French and German fighters fitted with 20 mm cannons were also able to engage the tanks' thinner top armor early in the war.
+The Stuka was also equipped with cannons for an anti-armor role.
+However, it was obsolete by 1942, and was joined by the Henschel Hs 129 that mounted a podded 30 mm MK 101 cannon beneath its fuselage, while the Red Army Air Force fielded the Soviet Ilyushin Il-2 armed with a pair of 23 mm cannons and unguided rockets, but armored to enable the pilots to approach German tanks at very low altitude, ignoring small arms, machine-gun and even small anti-aircraft cannon fire that usually provided tanks with protection against the bombers.
 Il-2s could also carry large numbers of 2.5 kg shaped-charge anti-tank PTAB bombs.